2009–10 Liverpool F.C. season: October

 Liverpool lost their first big four game 2–0 to Chelsea at Stamford Bridge.
 The match was level until Nicolas Anelka guided the ball over Pepe Reina on the hour mark.
 With Liverpool pouring forward in search of an equaliser, Liverpool were left stretched at the back.
 With Chelsea attempting to kill time in the corner, Didier Drogba outmuscled Emiliano Insúa and squared back for Florent Malouda to double Chelsea's lead in added time.

 Then, Liverpool lost their next match to Sunderland, falling out 1–0.
 The solitary, controversial goal was scored by Darren Bent.
 Andy Reid picked out Bent in the box and he directed it straight to Reina.
 However, a beach ball, thrown onto the field by a spectator deflected the ball into the net.
 Liverpool were not able to react to the shock goal, and Sunderland held on for the win.

 On 25 October, Liverpool prepared to face off with Manchester United.
 Manager Rafa Benítez was under pressure following four straight defeats, but he was calm as he spoke to the press.
 Fábio Aurélio had a chance when his header was saved by Edwin van der Sar.
 Liverpool sustained their pressure throughout the second half.
 They finally took the lead on 65 minutes when Fernando Torres outmuscled Rio Ferdinand and fired his shot into the top corner of the net.
 United finally reacted after the goal, but were not able to fashion any clear cut chances.
 Antonio Valencia hit the crossbar, but that was the closest the visitors came to an equaliser.
 Their plight was not helped by Nemanja Vidić's sending off for a second bookable offence on 90 minutes.
 Javier Mascherano was also sent off for two bookings on 95 minutes, when he tackled van der Sar.
-David N'Gog finally secured the three points for Liverpool when he broke away and slotted past van der Sar to secure victory, Liverpool's third consecutive victory over their rivals.
+David Ngog finally secured the three points for Liverpool when he broke away and slotted past van der Sar to secure victory, Liverpool's third consecutive victory over their rivals.

 Liverpool's final match of the month came away to Fulham.
 Liverpool fell behind after 24 minutes when Bobby Zamora tapped home.
 Liverpool equalised three minutes before half time, when Fernando Torres finished from 20 yards.
 After the break, Fulham started to put Liverpool under pressure, and when Torres was taken off on the hour, they lost their main attacking threat.
 Fulham retook the lead on 73 minutes, when another breakaway resulted in Erik Nevland finishing off a Paul Konchesky cross.
 Liverpool were left chasing the game at this point, and they lost two men in three minutes; Philipp Degen was sent off for a tackle on Zamora, and Jamie Carragher was later sent off for a professional foul.
 This was Liverpool's fifth defeat in 11 matches, and it left them 9 points behind Chelsea at the top.